Malcolm Bricklin: Bricklin SV-1

-Bricklin subsequently founded his own car company, General Vehicle, manufacturing the Bricklin SV-1 two-seat gull-wing door sports car — informally called the Bricklin.
+Bricklin subsequently founded his own car company, General Vehicle, manufacturing the Bricklin SV-1 two-seat, gull-wing door, sports car — informally called the Bricklin.

-"SV" stood for "safety vehicle," and Bricklin applied standards ahead of those the US government was requiring in the 1970s, including exceeding US crash protection standards.
-The SV-1 protected occupants with a tubular steel perimeter frame, roll cage and a chassis capable of withstanding a high velocity impact without deformation.
-The car didn't include a cigarette lighter or ashtray, as Bricklin viewed smoking while driving as unsafe.
+"SV" stood for "safety vehicle", and Bricklin applied standards ahead of those the US government was requiring in the 1970s, including exceeding US crash-protection standards.
+The SV-1 protected occupants with a tubular-steel perimeter frame, roll cage, and chassis capable of withstanding a high-velocity impact without deformation.
+The car did not include a cigarette lighter or ashtray, as Bricklin viewed smoking while driving as unsafe.

-The Bricklin featured a vacuum forming process with color-impregnated acrylic bonded to fiberglass body panels.
+The Bricklin featured a vacuum-forming process with color-impregnated acrylic bonded to fiberglass body panels.
 The car garnered mostly positive coverage from consumer media.
 In Car & Driver's comparison test, a '75 Bricklin with the Ford engine proved to be nearly a match for a '75 Corvette in every performance category—and the Bricklin's power-operated gullwing doors maxed out the "coefficient of cool" metric.
-Car and Driver concluded that despite some build quality and ergonomic deficiencies, and a price disadvantage, the Bricklin was "a tangible threat to the Corvette."
+Car and Driver concluded that despite some build-quality and ergonomic deficiencies, and a price disadvantage, the Bricklin was "a tangible threat to the Corvette."

-Intended for the US market, the Bricklin SV1s were manufactured in Canada in the province of New Brunswick which sought to address its unemployment, nearing 25% in the mid-’70s.
-New Brunswick Premier Richard Hatfield supported the Province’s involvement in the Bricklin venture as a way of establishing a manufacturing base that could provide steady, high paying jobs and attract interest in the Province through the publicity the car provided.
+Intended for the US market, the Bricklin SV1s were manufactured in Canada in the province of New Brunswick, which sought to address its unemployment, nearing 25% in the mid-’70s.
+New Brunswick Premier Richard Hatfield supported the province’s involvement in the Bricklin venture as a way of establishing a manufacturing base that could provide steady, high-paying jobs and attract interest in the province through the publicity the car provided.

-Production began in mid 1974 and continued through late 1975, employing over 1200 people in the Saint John and Minto, New Brunswick plants.
-In September 1975, after building 2,854 cars, and General Vehicles having set up over 400 US automobile dealers with 40,000 back orders, the Province refused to provide further financial assistance and forced the company into receivership.
+Production began in mid-1974 and continued through late 1975, employing over 1200 people in the Saint John and Minto, New Brunswick, plants.
+In September 1975, after building 2,854 cars, and General Vehicles having set up over 400 US automobile dealers with 40,000 back orders, the province refused to provide further financial assistance and forced the company into receivership.

 International Automobile Importers (IAI)

 After Fiat left the U.S. market, Bricklin created International Automobile Importers (IAI) in 1982 to import the Fiat X1/9 and 2000 roadster, renaming them the Bertone and the Pininfarina Azzurra.

-The company was profitable, but when Cadillac subsequently made a joint venture with Pininfarina, IAI was told that Cadillac didn't want a $14,000 Pininfarina being sold next to its $55,000 Pininfarina-manufactured Allanté — and gave IAI six months before they cancelled production of the cars.
+The company was profitable, but when Cadillac subsequently made a joint venture with Pininfarina, IAI was told that Cadillac did not want a $14,000 Pininfarina being sold next to its $55,000 Pininfarina-manufactured Allanté — and gave IAI six months before they cancelled production of the cars.